Shaoting-Feng/kvcache-scheduler/README.md

 ### How to install

-In order to run the code, you need to install pandas and PyYAML by
+In order to run the code, you need to install several packages.

 ```
-pip install pandas pyyaml
+pip install pandas csv
 ```

 Also, please add the path to flowsim to python path by: